cschreib/kmos-scripts/README.md

 for f in *.Z; do gzip -d $f; done
 ```

-2) With a terminal go into this directory, and copy the the attached phy++ program "rename.cpp".
+2) With a terminal go into this directory, and copy the phy++ program "rename.cpp".
 You can run it with the command below; it will extract the purpose of each FITS file in the directory and rename it accordingly.
 ```bash
 ophy++ rename ./
 ```